Business Guide4 May 20266 min read

 Built for: Solo milk sellers, very small operations, first-time app users.

-Nithra is the people's app — 4.7★ from 1,280+ reviews.
-It's free, it's simple, and tens of thousands of small milkmen use it every day to replace the black notebook.
+Nithra is the people's app — free, simple, and with a large install base built up since 2017.
+Tens of thousands of small milkmen use it every day to replace the black notebook.

 Strengths: